Sale Will Be Live On

 Ivory Black has no significant hazards.

-Ivory Black is a carbon-based black first named Elephantium and described in the 4th century BCE as produced by heating ivory scraps in clay pots to reduce the ivory or bone to charcoal.
+Ivory Black is a carbon-based black first named Elephantium and was described in the 4th century BCE as being produced by heating ivory scraps in clay pots to reduce the ivory or bone to charcoal.
 The deviation in names is because the more expensive varieties of this pigment were made by burning ivory, and the less expensive ones by burning animal bones.

-andnbsp;In the 19th century, the name Ivory Black was finally permitted to be applied to Carbon Black pigments made from bone.
+In the 19th century, the name Ivory Black was finally permitted to be applied to Carbon Black pigments made from bone.
 Genuine Ivory Black is rare in modern times due to the protection of ivory, and the synthetic variety produced today was discovered in 1929.
-Bone Black is produced as an industrial pigment.
+Bone Black is created as an industrial pigment.

 Size